ABOUT THE ARTIST

 Mesmerized, we sit watching the flames cackle and settle.

-I say, “Author Ernest Hemingway liked to watch fire.
+I tell them a story about author Ernest Hemingway.
+Hemingway liked to gaze at a fire.
 Sometimes he'd watch for a long time.
-He’d flick orange peel into the flames and watch it zest blue.
+He’d flick orange peels into the flames and watched the peel zest light and give off blue flames.
 It helped him relax before he began writing.”
-I’ll
+I tell the kids that I'll bring an orange tomorrow so we can see for ourselves.

 Some have food to roast.